Governance of Private Pension Funds

 5.6 The Pension supervisory authority should communicate its risk-based approach to the pension industry, explaining what is expected of them – particularly concerning risk management – via guidance notes and possibly providing training.

 5.7 Risk-based supervision will require different types of information, which the pension supervisory authority should obtain from existing sources where possible.
-Where specific supervisory returns are necessary, they should be designed with care and focused on obtaining information regarding the main risks to which the pension supervisory authority is concerned.
+Where specific supervisory returns are necessary, they should be designed carefully and focused on obtaining information regarding the main risks to which the pension supervisory authority is concerned.

 5.8 Where quantitative risk assessment tools are used, the models involved should be carefully designed and their limitations fully understood.